Searching Your Library

 rust async

-Each word is matched independently — rust async finds bookmarks containing both "rust" and "async" anywhere in their searchable text.
+Each word is matched independently. rust async finds anything containing both "rust" and "async" anywhere in the searchable text.

 Exact phrases